 After 4 years of research (please have a look at our 2012 report) Tees Valley Wildlife Trust have tried and tested different workshops and activities that involve and engage people in their local natural environments and green spaces in particular, based around achieving the five ways to wellbeing:

-If you work with a group or an individual you think could benefit from this programme or for more details please contact
+You can download our booklet for more information Life Skills with Tees Valley Wildlife Trust , or if you work with a group or an individual you think could benefit from this programme please contact:

 Jenny Hagan (Development Manager) or Mat Dove-Jones (Volunteer Officer) on firstname.lastname@example.org / 01287 636 382